Hot foods taste great! They add to our enjoyment and some spices have considerable health benefits ... but ...

 Illness introduces another complication.
 Often, when sick, your body's genetic inheritance programmes it to produce various forms of heat.

-This comes out as fever, or if not a measurable fever a sensation of heat, dryness, soreness (think 'sore throat'), and grumpiness.
+This comes out as fever.
+If it’s not a measurable fever it may be a sensation of heat, dryness, soreness (think ‘sore throat’), and grumpiness.

-If so, usually it's best to let your body fight its fight if you can.
+If so, usually it’s best to let your body fight its own fight if you can.

 Don't load it up with cold foods, because they'll slow it down.
 Nor should you force down too many hot foods because they may add needless heat to the situation - which means more suffering for you!